Nikki Dryden

 Nikki Dryden speaking at podium at conference

-Dryden spoke on “Protecting the Activist Athlete” at the 2019 Play the Game International Conference in Colorado Springs, Colorado
+Dryden spoke at the 2019 Play the Game International Conference in Colorado Springs, Colorado

-Currently based in Australia, Dryden continues to consult on legal issues at the nexus of sport and human rights, focusing on athlete rights, gender discrimination, sex abuse, and corruption in sporting organizations.
+Currently based in Australia, Dryden continues to consult on legal issues in sports, focusing on athlete rights, discrimination against women, sex abuse, and corruption in sporting organizations.
 She founded a non-profit organization, Lex Athleta, to do pro-bono legal work in the field.
-Most recently, she worked with the Australian Human Rights Institute and served as a Human Rights Advisor to Sport Integrity Australia.
+Most recently, she worked with the Australian Human Rights Institute and served as an advisor to Sport Integrity Australia.

 Dryden has collaborated with global coalitions on several high-profile initiatives.
-These include securing the release of a refugee footballer, conducting a gender equity campaign ahead of the London 2012 Olympics, and evacuating nearly 100 female athletes and their families from Afghanistan to Australia in 2021.
 She has successfully advocated for the International Olympic Committee to update their Charter rules on the rights to freedom of expression and due process.
-She has also served as an athlete ambassador for Right to Play, a humanitarian group that helps refugee children to rebuild their lives through sport.
-Through her unwavering dedication to justice and advocacy, Nikki Dryden continues to champion the rights of athletes worldwide.
+She has also served as an athlete ambassador for Right to Play, a humanitarian group that helps children from societies in conflict to rebuild their lives through sport.
+Through her unwavering dedication, Nikki Dryden continues to champion the rights of athletes worldwide.

 Fulbright Global Scholar Award.